probe973/nbs-4104b/algebra/02-solving_equations.md

 ### Part 4: Equations with Brackets

-If an equation contains brackets it can help to expand the brackets first, then solve the resulting linear equation.
+If an equation contains brackets, it usually helps to **expand** the brackets first, then solve the resulting linear equation.

 **Example:** Solve $2(3x - 1) = 16$

 1.  **Expand:** Multiply the 2 by everything inside.
     $$6x - 2 = 16$$
 2.  **Solve:** Add 2 to both sides.